Bill France Jr.: Career

 After serving as vice-president for six years, he became the head of NASCAR when his father Bill France Sr. retired on January 10, 1972.
 The International Motorsports Hall of Fame describes the transition: "Other than the founding of NASCAR itself, Bill Jr.'s appointment to leadership is probably the most significant event in the history of the sanctioning body."
 NASCAR would transition from a Southern spectator sport to a nationally televised sport during his tenure.

 France Jr. was instrumental in taking the sport outside of its traditional American base.
-In 1981 he struck a deal with multimillion-dollar Australian tire retailer and retired racer Bob Jane to take stock car racing to Australia and plans were laid out for a high-banked speedway at the Jane owned Calder Park Raceway in Melbourne.
+In 1981, he struck a deal with multimillion-dollar Australian tire retailer and retired racer Bob Jane to take stock car racing to Australia and plans were laid out for a high-banked speedway at the Jane owned Calder Park Raceway in Melbourne.
 The 1.119 mi (1.801 km) Calder Park Thunderdome, the first high-banked NASCAR style speedway built outside of North America, was built at a cost of A$54 million and was opened in 1987.
 The new track, modelled on a scaled down version of the Charlotte Motor Speedway, including mimicking its 24° banked turns, held its first NASCAR race, the Goodyear NASCAR 500 (for 500 km) on February 28, 1988, and was won by Alabama Gang member Neil Bonnett driving a Pontiac Grand Prix.
 Although only an exhibition race, this was also the first NASCAR race held outside of North America.
 Jane became the head of the sanctioning body for stock car racing in Australia known as Australian Stock Car Auto Racing (AUSCAR), though a falling out between him and France in 1991 saw NASCAR withdraw its support for Jane and his track.
 NASCAR racing in Australia continued to be sanctioned by Jane until the series folded in 2001.

-He continued his father's legacy by fostering growth of the Daytona 500 stock car race and Daytona 200 motorcycle race at Daytona International Speedway.
+France continued his father's legacy by fostering growth of the Daytona 500 stock car race and Daytona 200 motorcycle race at Daytona International Speedway.
 The Winston Million program was launched by R.J.
 Reynolds in 1985.
 A $1 million bonus was awarded to any driver who could win three of four preselected races.